1. Put that textbook down

 2. Speak the language from day one

-5. Meet up with people before you travel
+6. Meet up with people before you travel

 You are communicating with another human being in an entirely different language!
-That’s what it is for after all.
-You can’t go wrong with this – it’s not like in school where a certain number of errors earns you a fail.
+That’s what it’s all about, after all.
+You can’t go wrong with this, it’s not like in school where a certain number of errors earns you a fail.
 You are simply explaining your thoughts, asking questions and enjoying this wonderful new way to communicate and get to know people from other cultures across the globe.
 Simply by saying the words you are communicating in that language.
 There will be many challenges, but you can find a way around them.

 Good luck, and enjoy speaking!